Poem -

 But early spring can break her swaddling freeze,

-Removing winter's grip from every bough.
+Evicting winter's grip from every bough.

-Her downy coat can seem like paradise,
+Her downy gown can seem like paradise,

 Like 1 Pin it 0